-To insert a single row: Right-click on a row number and select Insert Row Above or Insert Row Below.
-A new, blank row is inserted above or below the selected row, respectively.
+To insert a single row in a sheet, right-click on a row number and select Insert Row Above or Insert Row Below.
+A new, blank row will be inserted above or below the selected row as per your selection.

 To insert multiple rows at once:

 - Select a number of existing rows equal to the number of rows you want to insert: click on a row's number, hold down the Shift key, and click on a row number lower down.

 When you release your click, all rows in between the row you first clicked and the row you last clicked will be selected.

 - Click the drop-down arrow to the right of any highlighted row number and select Insert n Rows Above or Insert n Rows Below.

 The same number of rows that you selected are inserted as new, blank rows above or below your selection, respectively.

 - While Smartsheet displays only 50 rows by default on newly created sheets, new rows are automatically added if you import or paste a larger dataset into a sheet.
 Additional rows are also added automatically if you enter data in the last row.

 - Row height isn't adjustable, but you can wrap text to display more information in each cell.

 - New rows may automatically inherit formatting and formulas due to the auto-fill functionality in Smartsheet.
 Click the Undo icon in the left toolbar immediately after inserting a new row to remove the automated formatting.